oppia/oppia-web-developer-docs/Google-Summer-of-Code-2019.md

 - Write automated tests for their projects
 - Create UI mocks (if doing frontend development)
 - Write design documents (if implementing large features or introducing new systems)

+**[NEW!]** In 2018, we asked our students what they learned during GSoC.
+Here are the collated answers:
+- Technical ability
+  - Writing clean code with comments
+  - Writing tests
+  - My debugging skills improved a lot.
+  - Refactoring skills.
+- Technical domain knowledge
+  - I'm much more fluent in Python and AngularJS.
+  - I feel that I can now pick up any new framework/language/skill easily, without much uncertainty.
+  - I got to know about the one-off jobs in detail.
+- Technical leadership skills
+  - Single-handedly releasing a big feature end-to-end.
+  - Reviewing others' code
+  - Technical design skills (and validation of technical ideas)
+  - Organizing release testing teams
+  - I feel that I can think about a feature end to end and prune out all the not so essential features, so that we can create a minimum viable product!
+  - I learnt how to coordinate with folks around me.
+- Communication
+  - Putting forward my thoughts more systematically and deeply so that everyone can understand me well.
+  - Better communication skills.
+  - How to write a good proposal.
+- I learned a lot other than coding, including writing technical documents, doing meetings, presentations, testing, etc. This was also the first time I was writing well-tested backend code, which was also an interesting learning experience for me.

 ## Selection Criteria